hashicorp/terraform-provider-aws/website/docs/r/elasticsearch_domain.html.markdown

 ## Argument Reference

-The following arguments are supported:
+The following arguments are required:

 * `domain_name` - (Required) Name of the domain.

+The following arguments are optional:

 * `access_policies` - (Optional) IAM policy document specifying the access policies for the domain
 * `advanced_options` - (Optional) Key-value string pairs to specify advanced configuration options.
 Note that the values for these configuration options must be strings (wrapped in quotes) or they may be wrong and cause a perpetual diff, causing Terraform to want to recreate your Elasticsearch domain on every apply.
 * `advanced_security_options` - (Optional) Options for [fine-grained access control](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/fgac.html).
 See below for more details.
+* `cluster_config` - (Optional) Cluster configuration of the domain, see below.
+* `cognito_options` - (Optional) Options for authenticating Kibana with Cognito.
+See below.
+* `domain_endpoint_options` - (Optional) Domain endpoint HTTP(S) related options.
+See below.
 * `ebs_options` - (Optional) EBS related options, may be required based on chosen [instance size](https://aws.amazon.com/elasticsearch-service/pricing/).
 See below.
+* `elasticsearch_version` - (Optional) The version of Elasticsearch to deploy.
+Defaults to `1.5`
 * `encrypt_at_rest` - (Optional) Encrypt at rest options.
 Only available for [certain instance types](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-supported-instance-types.html).
 See below.
+* `log_publishing_options` - (Optional) Options for publishing slow  and application logs to CloudWatch Logs.
+This block can be declared multiple times, for each log_type, within the same resource.
 * `node_to_node_encryption` - (Optional) Node-to-node encryption options.
 See below.
-* `cluster_config` - (Optional) Cluster configuration of the domain, see below.
 * `snapshot_options` - (Optional) Snapshot related options, see below.
+* `tags` - (Optional) A map of tags to assign to the resource.
+If configured with a provider [`default_tags` configuration block](https://www.terraform.io/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `vpc_options` - (Optional) VPC related options, see below.
 Adding or removing this configuration forces a new resource ([documentation](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-vpc.html#es-vpc-limitations)).
-* `log_publishing_options` - (Optional) Options for publishing slow  and application logs to CloudWatch Logs.
-This block can be declared multiple times, for each log_type, within the same resource.
-* `cognito_options` - (Optional) Options for authenticating Kibana with Cognito.
-See below.
-* `elasticsearch_version` - (Optional) The version of Elasticsearch to deploy.
-Defaults to `1.5`
-* `domain_endpoint_options` - (Optional) Domain endpoint HTTP(S) related options.
-See below.
-* `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://www.terraform.io/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

-The **advanced_security_options** block supports the following attributes:
+### advanced_security_options

 * `enabled` - (Required, Forces new resource) Whether advanced security is enabled
 * `internal_user_database_enabled` - (Optional, Default: false) Whether the internal user database is enabled.
 If not set, defaults to `false` by the AWS API.